provegard/ncdbg/DOCUMENTATION.md

 ### When I restart a frame, the target application crashes

-There appears to be a Java bug (submitted, not confirmed as of 2017-04-20) that causes an intermittent `AbstractMethodError` to be thrown after the VM is resumed after stack frames have been popped.
+Due to Java bug [JDK-8161579](http://bugs.java.com/bugdatabase/view_bug.do?bug_id=JDK-8161579), `AbstractMethodError` may be thrown after the VM is resumed after stack frames have been popped.
+The bug entry comments suggest that 8u132 and later may be free from the bug.